 The LBA Woods is more than an L-shaped green place on a map.
 It is the last largest undeveloped parcel in the City of Olympia.
 It is a dense forest, an urban oasis, a refuge for wildlife, and a treasured natural area for our community.
-Developing these precious acres for housing requires near-complete bulldozing of all the trees and plants on these 150 acres.
-It means the loss of a functioning forest, wildlife habitat, and valuable resource for our community.

 A Functioning Forest: The LBA Woods is 150 acres of upland forest dominated by native trees, shrubs, and flowering plants that are critical to a healthy environment, wildlife habitat, and livable city.
 Though the LBA Woods has been logged in the past, the mature Douglas-firs and Big-Leaf Maple trees and younger trees provide us with clean, cool, breathable air.
 The dense canopy of leaves and branches intercepts rainfall to reduce soil erosion, storm-water runoff, and flooding of nearby roads and playing fields.
 The canopy also reduces the urban heat island effect, reduces heating/cooling costs, lowers air temperatures, and reduces air pollution.
 Understory plants provide a wealth of environmental benefits—from reducing soil erosion, increasing biodiversity, providing food and shelter for wildlife, and attracting pollinating insects, which are vital to our local food supply.